 \begin{IEEEbiography}[{ }]{Jun Sakuma} received the Ph.D. degree in engineering from Tokyo Institute of Technology, Tokyo, Japan, in 2003.
 Since 2016, he has been a Professor with the Department of Computer Science, School of Systems and Information Engineering, University of Tsukuba, Japan.
 He has also been Team Leader of the Artificial Intelligence Security and Privacy team in the Center for Advanced Intelligence Project, RIKEN since 2016.
 From 2009 to 2016, he was an Associate Professor with the Department of Computer Science, University of Tsukuba.
 From 2004 to 2009, he was an Assistant Professor with the Department of Computational Intelligence and Systems Science, Interdisciplinary Graduate School of Science and Engineering, Tokyo Institute of Technology, Tokyo, Japan.
 From 2003 to 2004, he was a Researcher with Tokyo Research Laboratory, IBM, Tokyo, Japan.
 His research interests include data mining, machine learning, data privacy, and security.
 He is a member of the Institute of Electronics, Information and Communication Engineers of Japan (IEICE). \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Youhei Akimoto} received the B.S. degree in computer science in 2007, and the M.S. and Ph.D. degrees in computational intelligence and systems science from Tokyo Institute of Technology, Japan, in 2008 and 2011, respectively.
 From 2010 to 2011, he was a Research Fellow of JSPS in Japan, and from 2011 to 2013, he was a Post-Doctoral Research Fellow with INRIA in France.
 From 2013 to 2018, he was an Assistant Professor with Shinshu University, Japan.
 Since 2018, he has been an Associate Professor with University of Tsukuba, Japan as well as a Visiting Researcher with the Center for Advanced Intelligence Projects, RIKEN.
-He served as a Track Chair for the continuous optimization track of GECCO in 2015 and 2016.
-He is an Associate Editor of ACM TELO and is on the editorial board of the ECJ.
-He won the Best Paper Award at GECCO 2018 and FOGA 2019.
 His research interests include design principles, theoretical analyses, and applications of stochastic search heuristics. \end{IEEEbiography}